Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Introduction

-In recent years, remarkable advancements have been achieved in the endeavor to enhance the accuracy of deep network architectures for medical image segmentation.
-Fully Convolutional Networks (FCN) have been developed to achieve end-to-end semantic segmentation with impressive results~\citep{FCN15}.
-Based on FCN, the U-Net~\citep{Unet15} model and its variants~\citep{Unetadd20, 3DUnet, AttentionU18, VNet} were proposed to improve feature representations and segmentation outcomes.
-More recently, highly expressive transformers~\citep{transformer17,ViT20,liu2022transunetadd,zhou2023nnformer} have gained success in computer vision and medical image segmentation.
-While existing researches limit medical image segmentation performance development by solely emphasizing segmentation accuracy.
-The limitations come from two aspects: 1) The aforementioned backbones for medical image segmentation neglect the presence of ambiguous decisions that AI systems may make.
-There are instances where AI decisions lack informed judgment, necessitating principled methods to quantify uncertainty for clinical application.
-2) Fundamental frameworks for medical image segmentation have limitations in handling noise perturbations in data and detecting high uncertainty samples, which are crucial for real-world deployment~\citep{Liang2022}.
+Remarkable advancements have been achieved in the endeavor to enhance the accuracy of deep network architectures for medical image segmentation.
+Fully Convolutional Networks (FCN) have been developed to achieve end-to-end semantic segmentation with impressive results~\cite{FCN15}.
+Based on FCN, the U-Net~\cite{Unet15} model and its variants~\cite{AttentionU18, VNet} were proposed to improve feature representations and segmentation outcomes.
+Meanwhile, highly expressive transformers~\cite{transformer17,zhou2023nnformer} have gained success in computer vision and medical image segmentation.
+More recently, Models such as MedSAM~\cite{MedSAM} and Vision Mamba~\cite{zhang2024vm,xing2024segmamba} have further advanced segmentation performance by leveraging specialized architectures and adaptive mechanisms.
+While existing research primarily focuses on improving segmentation accuracy, two critical limitations hinder further development.
+First, current backbone models largely overlook ambiguous decisions that AI systems may produce, lacking principled methods to quantify uncertainty needed for safe clinical application.
+Second, fundamental segmentation frameworks struggle to handle noise perturbations and identify high-uncertainty samples, which are essential for robust real-world deployment.